SAP Commerce Cloud for B2B and B2C: Industry Use Cases That Drive Results

 SAP Commerce Lead, Spadoom AG

-SAP Commerce Cloud operates in 70+ countries and powered $31.9 billion in holiday GMV (SAP News, 2023).
-But that GMV number spans vastly different use cases — a B2C fashion retailer and a B2B industrial manufacturer use the same platform in fundamentally different ways.
+SAP Commerce Cloud operates in 70+ countries. $31.9 billion in holiday GMV in 2022 (SAP News, 2023).
+Those are big numbers, but they blur something important: a B2C fashion retailer and a B2B industrial manufacturer use this platform in completely different ways.

 How Does Commerce Cloud Serve B2C Retail?

-Statista projects global e-commerce sales to reach $6.3 trillion in 2024 (Statista, 2024).
+Global e-commerce: $6.3 trillion projected for 2024 (Statista, 2024).
 B2C retail is the most visible Commerce Cloud use case.
-Typical configurations include:
+Here’s how it plays out by vertical.

 Fashion and apparel.
-Multi-dimensional product variants (size × colour × style), visual merchandising with SmartEdit CMS, seasonal catalogue rotations, and integration with Emarsys for personalised campaigns.
-Returns management is critical — Commerce Cloud handles return authorisations, refund processing, and restocking flows.
+Multi-dimensional product variants (size x colour x style), visual merchandising with SmartEdit CMS, seasonal catalogue rotations, and integration with Emarsys for personalised campaigns.
+Returns management is where it gets interesting.
+Commerce Cloud handles return authorisations, refund processing, and restocking natively.
+I’ve talked to fashion clients who picked the platform largely because of how it deals with the returns headache.

 Consumer electronics.
-Complex product specifications, comparison features, accessory cross-selling, and configurable product bundles.
-Warranty registration and service integration through Service Cloud extend the customer relationship beyond purchase.
+Complex specs, comparison features, accessory cross-selling, configurable bundles.
+Warranty registration and service integration through Service Cloud extend the relationship past the checkout.
+That post-purchase experience is where brands either keep you or lose you.

 Grocery and food.
-Delivery slot management, temperature-controlled shipping rules, substitution logic for out-of-stock items, and subscription/replenishment ordering.
-Integration with SAP ERP handles real-time inventory that changes by the hour.
+Delivery slot management, temperature-controlled shipping rules, substitution logic for out-of-stock items, subscription/replenishment ordering.
+Integration with SAP ERP for real-time inventory that changes by the hour.
+This is a hard use case and Commerce Cloud handles it well.

 Multi-brand retail.
-One Commerce Cloud instance serving multiple brands with separate storefronts, distinct branding, and shared product catalogues.
-Each brand gets its own domain, design, and customer segment — but shares the same order management and fulfilment backend.
+One Commerce Cloud instance serving multiple brands.
+Separate storefronts, distinct branding, shared product catalogues.
+Each brand gets its own domain and design but shares the same order management and fulfilment backend.
+Neat setup if you’re running a house of brands and don’t want to manage five separate platforms.

 How Does Commerce Cloud Handle B2B?

 Organisation hierarchies.
-B2B customers aren’t individuals — they’re organisations with departments, budget holders, and purchasing agents.
-Commerce Cloud manages multi-level organisational structures where different users see different catalogues, pricing, and budgets.
+B2B customers aren’t people.
+They’re organisations with departments, budget holders, purchasing agents.
+Commerce Cloud manages multi-level org structures where different users see different catalogues, pricing, and budgets.
+Try doing that in Shopify.

 Approval workflows.
-Purchase orders above certain thresholds require approval from budget owners or procurement managers.
-Commerce Cloud handles approval chains, delegation rules, and notification workflows natively.
+Purchase orders above certain thresholds need sign-off from budget owners or procurement managers.
+Commerce Cloud handles approval chains, delegation rules, notification workflows.
+All native.
+No third-party plugin required.

 Contract pricing.
-B2B pricing is rarely list price.
-Commerce Cloud supports customer-specific pricing, volume discounts, tiered pricing, and contract-based pricing rules — all synchronised with SAP ERP pricing conditions.
+B2B pricing is never list price.
+Customer-specific pricing, volume discounts, tiered pricing, contract-based rules, all synchronised with SAP ERP pricing conditions.
+This stuff is a mess to handle in generic platforms.
+Here it’s the default.

 Punchout catalogues.
-Integrate with procurement systems (SAP Ariba, Coupa, Jaggaer) via cXML or OCI punchout.
-Buyers browse your catalogue from within their procurement system and purchase orders flow back automatically.
+Integration with procurement systems (SAP Ariba, Coupa, Jaggaer) via cXML or OCI punchout.
+Buyers browse your catalogue from inside their procurement system.
+Purchase orders flow back automatically.
+A proper integration, not a workaround.

 Self-service portals.
-B2B buyers expect to view order history, track shipments, download invoices, and manage returns without calling customer service.
-Commerce Cloud provides these capabilities with role-based access control.
+B2B buyers want to view order history, track shipments, download invoices, manage returns without calling anyone.
+Commerce Cloud gives them that with role-based access control.
+Nota bene: getting the permissions model right is half the implementation effort.

 What Industry-Specific Use Cases Stand Out?

-SAP Business AI reached 34,000 customers, with about 60% actively using AI features (SAP News Center, 2025).
-These AI capabilities enhance industry-specific use cases through smarter search, recommendations, and demand forecasting.
+SAP Business AI reached 34,000 customers, about 60% actively using AI features (SAP News Center, 2025).
+That AI layer adds to these industry use cases through smarter search, recommendations, and demand forecasting.
+But the real value is still in the industry-specific configuration.

 Manufacturing (B2B).
-Spare parts commerce with complex product hierarchies, technical specifications, and compatibility matrices.
-Integration with SAP PM (Plant Maintenance) for parts ordering based on equipment configuration.
-Typical challenge: tens of thousands of SKUs with cross-references and supersession chains.
+Spare parts commerce with complex product hierarchies, technical specs, and compatibility matrices.
+Integration with SAP PM for parts ordering based on equipment configuration.
+I’ve seen manufacturing clients with 80,000+ SKUs, cross-references, supersession chains.
+It gets complex fast.
+Commerce Cloud was built for exactly this kind of mess.

 Automotive.
-Vehicle configurator with constraint-based rules (engine options → compatible transmissions → available colours).
+Vehicle configurator with constraint-based rules (engine options that limit transmission choices that limit colour options).
 Dealer portals with territory-based pricing and allocation management.
 After-sales parts commerce with VIN-based fitment data.
+This is one of those verticals where you genuinely can’t wing it with a generic platform.

 Consumer packaged goods (CPG).
-Distributor and retailer portals with volume-based pricing, promotional deals, and forward ordering.
-Integration with SAP TM (Transportation Management) for delivery scheduling.
+Distributor and retailer portals with volume-based pricing, promotional deals, forward ordering.
+Integration with SAP TM for delivery scheduling.
 Multi-tier distribution models where manufacturers sell through wholesalers to retailers.
+Lots of moving parts.

 High-tech.
-Software and hardware bundling with licence management, subscription ordering, and renewal flows.
-Integration with SAP Subscription Billing for recurring revenue models.
+Software and hardware bundling with licence management, subscription ordering, renewal flows.
+Integration with SAP Subscription Billing for recurring revenue.
 Self-service portals for enterprise customers to manage licences and download firmware.
+This is where Commerce Cloud’s flexibility really pays off because the product model is fundamentally different from physical goods.

 FAQ